kukrik/jquery.timeline/README.md

 JQuery Timeline Plugin

-Licence
+This plugin is a wrapper for CHAP Link Library's Timeline.

+License
 =======

-timeline is licensed under the Apache License 2.0.
+Timeline is licensed under the Apache License 2.0.
 The project is founded by Nilesh N. Mali